rainstormy/release/README.md

 A string that contains a semantic version number on the form `<major>.<minor>.<patch>[-prerelease][+buildinfo]`.

-## Publish a package to npm
+## `rainstormy-actions/release/npm`
-Use `rainstormy-actions/release/npm` to publish a package to an npm registry from a particular point in the Git history, e.g. the release tag created by `rainstormy-actions/release/tag`.
+Use `rainstormy-actions/release/npm` to publish a package to an npm registry from a particular point in the Git history, e.g. the full semantic version tag created by `rainstormy-actions/release/tag`.

 It supports npm 10, pnpm 9, and Yarn 4 and detects the package manager automatically from the package lockfile in the Git repository or from